 (click to enlarge)

-From a visual inspection, it is evident that these are coil-built ceramics.
+These are coil-built ceramics.
 All are undecorated sand/grit-tempered (where grit = small [natural] non-plastic inclusions < 1.5cm) ceramics.
-The burial urns are part of what Calderon defined as the Aratu tradition, which dates from A.D.
+The urns are part of what Calderon defined as the Aratu tradition, which dates from A.D.
 1000-1500 in Bahia.
 The type site for this tradition is the Guipe site, located in the industrial center of Aratu, some 16 kilometers from Salvador.
-More recently, three Aratu phases were defined as the Jaraguá, Itaci and Sapucaí by Ondemar Dias.
+More recently, three Aratu phases were defined as the Jaraguá, Itaci, and Sapucaí by Ondemar Dias.
 The vessels from the Museu de Arqueologia e Etnologia appear to fit nearest forms 12 and 16 of the Aratu/Sapucai tradition (see Chmyz et al. 2009).

 Perfis de bordas e formas de vasilhas da tradição Aratu/Sapucaí na região do Triângulo Mineiro.
 Formas 11 a 21.
 (Chmyz et al. 2009: Figure 2).